saturnlighting/literature-review/README.md

 uptake during dark hours?
 If so, what type of road lighting would be the most suitable to increase cycling uptake and cycling safety?

+Papers that include darkness as a perceived barrier to cycling (Pearson et al. 2022): Abasahl, Kelarestaghi, and Ermagun (2018), Agarwal and North (2022), and Akar and Clifton (2009).

 To the best of our knowledge, there is no academic paper that has reviewed the international literature available on this specific area of research.
 Fotios and Castleton (2017) provide a review of suggested